php-pds/skeleton/README.md

 The package MAY contain other root-level files for purposes not described in this publication.

-This publication does not otherwise define the structure and contents of the other root-level files.
+This publication does not define the structure and contents of the other root-level files.